steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 **First**, add the stack traces to the PRs as a comment.
 As well as warning everyone of problems, it generates a searchable trace for the future.

-**Next**, *do not asssume that this is a bug in the tests*.
+**Next**, *do not assume that this is a bug in the tests*.
 Assume that the test has identified a regression in production code.
-Hopefully it is just a test failure do to minor changes in SDK behavior -however this is the best case scenario.
+Hopefully it is just a test failure due to minor changes in SDK behavior -that is the best case scenario.
 Assuming it is a test failure and so disabling the test case/assertion is a mistake.
 The root cause is still out there, waiting to surface again in production.